MarcNeveu/IcyDwarf/README.md

 IcyDwarf calculates the coupled physical-chemical evolution of an icy dwarf planet.
 Currently (version 14.3.x), the code:
 - Calculates the thermal evolution of an icy dwarf planet, with no chemistry (Thermal subroutine, Desch et al. 2009)
 - Calculates the depth of cracking and a bulk water:rock ratio by mass in the rocky core of icy dwarf planets from a thermal evolution output
-- Calculates whether cryovolcanism os possible by the exsolution of volatiles from cryolavas
+- Calculates whether cryovolcanism as possible by the exsolution of volatiles from cryolavas

-1. Installation
+# Installation

-1.1.
-Install R
+## Install R
 R is used to run the package CHNOSZ (see step 2) for geochemical calculations.
 Go to http://www.r-project.org and follow instructions.

-1.2.
-Install CHNOSZ
+## Install CHNOSZ
 Go to http://chnosz.net and follow instructions.

-1.3.
-Install SDL2 (only to use IcyDwarfPlot)
+## Install SDL2 (only to use IcyDwarfPlot)
 Go to http://www.libsdl.org/projects
 Download and install SDL2, SDL2_image, SDL2_ttf

-1.4.
-Install IcyDwarf
+## Install IcyDwarf
 Go to https://github.com/MarcNeveu/IcyDwarf
 Click “Download ZIP” on the bottom right side of the page Unzip IcyDwarf-master.zip